-Addressing LGBT2SQ youth homelessness in Toronto has been a core concern since SOY’s inception in 1998.
-Staff creatively worked on finding safer housing solutions to address the over-representation of LGBT2SQ+ youth in Toronto’s youth homelessness population.
+Addressing 2SLGBTQ youth homelessness in Toronto has been a core concern since SOY’s inception in 1998.
+Staff creatively worked on finding safer housing solutions to address the over-representation of 2SLGBTQ youth in Toronto’s youth homelessness population.

-In 2004 SOY began its partnership with St. Clare’s Multi-Faith Housing Society to address LGBT2SQ youth homelessness through stable housing, a connection to community, and one-on-one support.
+In 2004 SOY began its partnership to address 2SLGBTQ youth homelessness through stable housing, a connection to community, and one-on-one support.

 An independent living housing model

-As we celebrate our 20th anniversary and evolve to meet the ever-changing needs for safer, supportive housing, SOY’s housing partnership with St. Clare’s has evolved into an independent living housing model.
-This means that our Youth Resource Workers, SOY Facilitators, St. Clare’s partners and SOY/Sherbourne Health’s communities work with youth while they build upon their knowledge, skills and relationships so they can transition into independent living on their own terms.
+As we continually evolve to meet the ever-changing needs for safer, supportive housing, SOY’s housing partnerships have evolved into an independent living housing model.
+This means that our Youth Resource Workers, SOY Facilitators, partners and SOY/Sherbourne Health’s communities work with youth while they build upon their knowledge, skills and relationships so they can transition into independent living on their own terms.

 Together, we provide: